AAAI2024 Global Competition on Math Problem Solving and Reasoning

 Background

-In this context, how to enhance the mathematical reasoning ability of large language models and break through the innate deficiencies of language models has become a focus of attention in the global artificial intelligence field.
-Therefore, we have decided to hold the AAAI2024 Global Mathematical Problem Solving and Reasoning Competition, inviting AI enthusiasts, experts, and developers from around the world with forward-looking perspectives and innovative spirits to explore and solve challenges in the field of mathematics using large language models.
-This is not only a competition, but also a platform for collaboration, communication, and sharing innovative ideas.
+In this context, how to enhance the mathematical reasoning ability of LLMs and break through the innate deficiencies of language models has become a focus of attention in the global artificial intelligence field.
+Therefore, we have decided to hold the AAAI2024 Global Competition on Mathematical Problem Solving and Reasoning, inviting AI enthusiasts, experts, and developers from around the world with forward-looking perspectives and innovative spirits to explore and solve challenges in the field of mathematics using LLMs.
+Specifically, in this competition, we would like to ask participants to automatically solve K-12 math problems by using LLMs.

 This competition will bring us a brand new experience, allowing us to enjoy the fun of mathematics while appreciating the powerful capabilities of artificial intelligence.
 Let us witness together how AI solves challenging problems in new ways and paves new paths for the future.